 For the client mentioned in the case study at the start, we’ve set up 3 different campaigns:

 - Top products (75% of Shopping budget & aggressive max CPCs)

 - Average products (20% of budget & average CPCs)

 - Rest products (5% of budget & very low CPCs)

 Depending on which campaign a product is in, it has a specific max CPC range.
-The rest campaign for example has a max CPC of $0.05 while the top products campaign starts at $0.5 and will scale up as long as it is profitable.
+The rest campaign, for example, has a max CPC of $0.05 while the top product’s campaign starts at $0.5 and will scale up as long as it is profitable.

 Step 5: 🤑

 That’s it.
-If you’ve followed the steps above, the campaigns that you’ve got running should make a lot more sense to your busines.
+If you’ve followed the steps above, the campaigns that you’ve got running should make a lot more sense to your business.
 They will bring in more revenue or profit or lower the amount of wasted ad spend.